Jeff Crockett

 He was Head of Voice at The American Conservatory Theater (San Francisco) for more than twenty years and a longtime guest faculty member at Accademia Nazionale Silvio d'Amico in Rome.
 His teaching path has also included appointments at USC, and guest instructor at Columbia, DePaul, the University of Maryland, and Stanford.

-Jeff was the resident voice coach at the Children’s Theatre Company in Minneapolis and has coached for the public theater, ccs, the classic stage company, Theatre de la Jeune Lune, Mixed Blood, Theatre Manoeuvres (London), Berkeley Rep and California Shakespeare Theater.
+Jeff was the resident voice coach at the Children’s Theatre Company in Minneapolis and has coached for The Public Theater, CSC—The Classic Stage Company, Theatre de la Jeune Lune, Mixed Blood, Theatre Manoeuvres (London), Berkeley Rep and California Shakespeare Theater.
 He maintains a private practice in New York City and currently teaches at NYU.

 In both group and individual sessions, he is interested in helping people align with their wholeness and access their innate resources of power and creativity.